-- ➤ a check that the PostgreSQL version at tables group creation time is compatible with the current version, - a check that each application sequence or table of the group always exists, - > a check that each table of the group has its log table, its log and rollback functions and its triggers, - a check that the log tables structure always reflects the related application tables structure.
+- > a check that the PostgreSQL version at tables group creation time is compatible with the current version. - > a check that each application sequence or table of the group always exists, - a check that each table of the group has its log table, its log function and its triggers, - > a check that the log tables structure always reflects the related application tables structure.